PAIshanMadusha/websocket-with-flutter-node-react/README.md

-# 💬 Websocket-With-Flutter-Node-React: Simple Chat App
+# 💬 Websocket: Simple Chat App

 A simple real-time chat app built with Flutter, React, and a Node.js WebSocket server.
 This project demonstrates the power of WebSocket communication across mobile and web platforms using a lightweight Node.js backend.